chocolatey/choco-wiki/How-To-Set-Up-Chocolatey-Server.md

 ## Additional Configuration

 Looking for where the apikey is and how it is changed, that is all done through the web.config.
 The config is pretty well-documented on each of the appSettings key values.

+To update the apiKey, it is kept in the web.config, search for that value and update it.
+If you reach out to the server on https://localhost (it will show you what the apikey is, only locally though).